ReillyFarrell/portfolio/music/index.md

   teaser:
 ---

-Summaries, scores, code, and audio recordings for musical comopsitions and projects.
+Summaries, scores, code, and audio recordings for musical compositions and projects.

 <div class="tiles">
 {% for post in site.categories.music %}